-Basically you need to create a virtual machine with proper OS type which you downloaded from Microsoft or other sites as VHD.
-Fine tune the basic configuration of virtual machine as you like, for example processor cores, RAM etc. But instead of creating a new virtual hard disk, you need to open the existing hard disk.
+Basically, you need to create a virtual machine with proper OS type which you downloaded from Microsoft or other sites.
+For example, if you downloaded Windows 2016 VHDX, create a new Windows 2016 VM.
+Fine tune the basic configuration of the virtual machine as you like, for example, processor cores, RAM, etc. But instead of creating a new virtual hard disk, you need to open the existing hard disk.

-1) After downloading the pre installed virtual machine VHD file (it comes as a compressed EXE file) from Microsoft, make sure to extract it by opening the EXE file.
+1) After downloaded the pre-installed virtual machine VHD/VHDX file (it comes as a compressed EXE file) from Microsoft, make sure to extract it by opening the EXE file.

 2) Create a Windows 2012 server virtual machine on VirtualBox as below.
 Make sure to select ‘Use an existing… disk’.
 Click on the browse button and browse the extracted VHD file.

-3) That’s it, now you can switch on the virtual machine.
-That will be running on the VHD file you have downloaded.
+3) That’s it, now you can power on the virtual machine.
+That will be running on the VHD (or the VDI file) you have downloaded.

-It’s a great advantage of Oracle VirtualBox which supports multiple virtual hard disk formats like VHD, VMDK and HDD.
+It’s a great advantage of Oracle VirtualBox that supports multiple virtual hard disk formats like VHD, VMDK, HDD, and their VDI.